Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Harkness recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers indicates Harkness averaged around 43 new dwelling approvals per year.
-Between FY-21 and FY-25, approximately 218 homes were approved, with a further 24 approved in FY-26 to date.
-Each dwelling built over the past five financial years has seen an average of 4 people moving to the area.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Harkness averaged around 43 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 218 homes were approved, with a further 24 approved in FY-26.
+On average, 4.1 people moved to the area for each dwelling built over these five financial years.

 Frequently Asked Questions - Development